 However, reports show that Valve’s enforcement of its conflict-of-interest rules, not a voluntary choice, led to the final decision.

-This situation shows how rules in the CS2 competitive scene are changing.
+This situation highlights how governance in the CS2 competitive scene is becoming more structured and tightly regulated.